1944 Hamilton, Ontario, municipal election: Ward Five (Beasley-Jamestowne)

+Sources: "Aldermen", Hamilton Spectator, Tuesday, December 5, 1944, pg.
+11.

 Ward Six (Landsdale-Gibson)

 The race in Ward Six was a contest between two long-term alderman and two candidates who campaigned on their labour credentials.
 Alderman John Hodgson, a member of the local Progressive Conservative establishment, had served on council since 1934.
 His ward-mate, Malcolm Heddle, had held the second Ward Six seat on council since 1942.

 The independent labour candidate, Alfred Stratford, campaigned under the slogan "A Labour Man For a Labour Ward!" and advocated for job security, slum clearance, and affordable housing for Hamiltonians.
 Frank Reeves, the CCF candidate, campaigned on a ticket with Ward Six trustee candidate Bob Tilbury.

 In their post-election commentary, the Hamilton Spectator noted that Reeves and Stratford "were never in the picture."